margvo/margvo.github.io/_posts/blog/2016-11-14-my-reflections.markdown

 * **_What do you think of pre-compiling your CSS?_**

-Just as static site generators CSS preprocessors require some time to get used to it.
+Just like static site generators CSS preprocessors require some time to get used to it.
 As for me, I felt slightly nostalgic for good old regular CSS in the beginning, but in the process I realized and experienced that pre-compiling is not that bad, especially in combination with a good IDE it really makes your life easier.